balderdashy/sails-docs/anatomy/myApp.md

 In this file you will specify what attributes each model instance (record) should have.
 You can also add custom model instance methods, specify 'policies' which can be defined in `/myApp/api/policies/` , and even specify which storage adapter should be used for storing/retreiving these records.

-One of the best parts about Sails is it uses <a href="http://omfgdogs.com"> Waterline </a>.
+One of the best parts about Sails is it uses [Waterline](https://github.com/balderdashy/waterline).
 This means you can start developing your data models long before you commit to a particular database.

-### More Info

 # myApp/api/policies
 ### Purpose
-This is the folder you will store your 'policy' files in.
+This is the folder you will store your `policy` files in.
 A policy file is a .js file that contains what is essentially express middleware for authenticating access to routes in your app.

-If you want to make sure only the user 'rick1983' can access 'http://prism.gov/rick1983' , this is the folder you would put that policy in.
+If you want to make sure only the user `rick1983` can access `http://prism.gov/rick1983` , this is the folder you would put that policy in.

-Flash Messgages to the client

-### More Info

 # myApp/api/services
 ### Purpose
 This folder contains your services.
 'Services' are similar to controller actions but are typically used for things that don't nessecarily have to happen between the time when the user sends a request and when the server sends back a response.
-Any logic that doesn't rely on .req() and .res() can be turned into a service if for no other reason than to keep your controllers clean and managable.
+Any logic that doesn't rely on `.req()` and `.res()` can be turned into a service if for no other reason than to keep your controllers clean and managable.

 Hypothetically, one could create a service for